 Meet the enemy – Jeep, Truck & 4x4 Death Wobble

 Chances are if you have it, you KNOW you have it, because it’s almost killed you and everyone around you on the road, and your reading this article for a reason.
-But for the novices… it’s when you’re driving your Jeep or lifted truck and you hit a tiny insignificant bump, and the steering wheel jerks violently side to side, and causes your 4x4 to become un-driveable until you slow down.
+But for the novices… it’s when you’re driving your Jeep or lifted truck and the steering wheel starts jerking violently side to side, usually after a bump in the road or during stopping, and causes your 4x4 to become non drivable until you slow down.

 What Causes Death Wobble?

-- Altered Steering Values: Those aftermarket wheels with a custom offset you just in
+- Altered Steering Values: For example those aftermarket wheels with a custom offset you just in

 stalled look great!
 But they also just threw off your scrub radius.
 What’s that?
-It’s where the imaginary line that can be drawn through your ball joints hits the ground.
-Custom offsets and larger tires can throw these values way off, leading to improper tracking at high speeds and death wobble. *especially with highly angled steering generating TONS of bump steer.
+It’s the center of rotation where the imaginary line that can be drawn through your ball joints hits the ground.
+Custom offsets and larger tires can throw these values way off, leading to improper tracking at high speeds, a lot of un-needed steering and premature fatigue and failure of front end compotnents.

 - Tire Balance: Offroading is hard on tires.
 Chunks of rubber get ripped off.
 Mud and dirt get stuck everywhere.
 This all throws off your tire balance, and static (lead weight) wheel balancers can not compensate, and left unchecked will continually get worse.
 Over time this constant vibration can wear out steering and suspension parts, and death wobble results.

-- Trail Damage: If you offroad, you will break stuff.
-Normally its no big deal, but certain components can have dramatic side effects.
-The most common issues leading to jeep death wobble are worn out tie rod ends, a damaged track bar (panhard bar), or a worn out sector shaft bearing in your steering box.
+- Broken Parts and Trail Damage: If you offroad, you will break stuff.
+If you drive on-road stuff will wear out.
+The most common issues leading to jeep death wobble are worn out ball joints, tie rod ends, a damaged or loose track bar (panhard bar), or a worn out sector shaft bearing in your steering box.

 How Do I Fix Death Wobble?